EPK

 Electronic Press Kit

-Kris Adams Biography
+Kris Adams

 Kris currently teaches at Berklee and is author of the book “Sing Your Way Through Theory” (Hal Leonard).